Apollo3zehn/PureHDF/README.md

 ## 8.3 Async (.NET 6+)

-HDF5.NET supports reading data asynchronously to allow the CPU work on other tasks while waiting for the result.
+PureHDF supports reading data asynchronously to allow the CPU work on other tasks while waiting for the result.

 >Note: All `async` methods shown below are only truly asynchronous if the [FileStream](https://learn.microsoft.com/en-us/dotnet/api/system.io.filestream.-ctor?view=net-7.0#system-io-filestream-ctor(system-string-system-io-filemode-system-io-fileaccess-system-io-fileshare-system-int32-system-boolean)) is opened with the `useAsync` parameter set to `true`: